1. Enroll

 reconciles from emitted_at + seq.

-The §4 split rule in ADR-013 is enumerated, not per-emitter:
+The backpressure split rule is enumerated, not per-emitter:

 | Kind class | Path |